 Transferring data outside of the EU

 If we ever have the need to transfer data to a country outside of the EU then we will ensure that this complies with data protection law and that the company has adequate safeguards.
-However, this is only likely when you or the client requests such processing under the working relationship or contract that we have with you, and when we have a valid reason for doing so.
+However, this is only likely when you or the customer requests such processing under the working relationship or contract that we have with you, and when we have a valid reason for doing so.

 Our expectations of our suppliers